 It is also a starting point for those wishing to develop a career in health and safety.

-The NEBOSH national general certificate consists of three units, each separately assessed.
-Delegates may choose to take the units together or at different times.
-A certificate will be issued on successful completion of each unit, but delegates are required to pass all three within a five-year period to gain the overall award.
+The NEBOSH national general certificate consists of two units, each separately assessed.
+Delegates may choose to take the units together or at different times, but delegates are required to pass both within a five-year period to gain the overall award.